savrgg/class_ITAM_estadistica1/README.md

-# mygitactions
-test github actions
+# Repo for Estadistica 2 class